browserengineering/book/book/scheduling-and-threading.md

 [webworker]: https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API

 Let's implement the browser thread with [Python threads][python-thread].
-The way it'll work is that all code in `Browser` will run in the browser thread, and all code in `Tab` and `JSContext` will run in what we'll now call the *main thread*.
-As a result,
+All code in `Browser` will run on the browser thread, and all code in `Tab` and `JSContext` will run on the main thread.

-[^also-compositor]: This thread is similar to what modern browsers call the *compositor thread*.

-The approach we'll take is to call the thread we already have the browser thread thread, and add a new thread; this thread is usually called the *main* thread.
-The main thread will run these kinds of tasks in our browser:

-* JavaScript

-* Browser-internal tasks like executing a page load

-* Animation frames - `rAF` callbacks plus the rendering pipeline

- The compositor thread (the one with tkinter in it) will be in charge of:

-* Scheduling an animation frame every 16ms

-* Drawing to the screen after the rendering pipeline is done

-* Listening to mouse and keyboard events

-To do this we'll have to expand greatly on the implementation of an event loop, because now we'll need to manage this event loop ourselves rather than using tkinter for most of it.

-Let's start the implementation by introducing a class `MainThreadRunner` that encapsulates the main thread and its rendering event loop.
-The two threads will communicate by writing to and reading from some shared data structures, and use a `threading.Lock` object to prevent race conditions.[^python-gil]
+The thread that already exists (the one started by the Python interpreter by default) will be the browser thread, and we'll make a new one for the main thread.
+Let's add a new `MainThreadRunner` class that will encapsulate the main thread and its event loop.
+The two threads will communicate by writing to and reading from some shared data structures, and use `threading.Lock` objects to prevent race conditions.[^python-gil]

 [^python-gil]: Our browser code uses locks, because real multi-threaded programs will need them.
 However, Python has a [global interpreter lock][gil], which